nathanhoad/godot_input_helper/docs/Mapping.md

 ## Saving and loading input

-While the actual saving and loading part is up to you to implement for your game, there are two methods that will help.
+While the actual saving and loading part is up to you to implement for your game, there are a few methods that will help.

+- `InputHelper.serialize_inputs_for_actions(action: StringName) -> String`

+  Gets all the inputs for an action and retuns them as a simple string that can be stored.

 - `InputHelper.serialize_inputs_for_actions(actions: PackedStringArray = []) -> String`

   Gets all inputs for the given actions list (if left blank it will get _all_ actions in the Input Map) and returns a string that you can save with your game data.

+- `InputHelper.deserialize_inputs_for_actions(action: StringName, string: String) -> String`

+  Deserializes the inputs from a string and applies them to the given action.

 - `InputHelper.deserialize_inputs_for_actions(serialized_string: String) -> void`